In this article, you will learn about different types of circuit breakers with their working and applications are explained with Pictures.

 As the name suggests, the frame protects all the internal components of the circuit breaker.
 It also supports the components and provides insulation to contain the arc.
-Depending on the current and voltage used, they are further available in three forms which are molded case, insulated case, and metal case.
+Depending on the current and voltage used, they are further available in three forms: molded, insulated, and metal.

 #2 Operating Mechanism

 All types of circuit breakers use some method to disconnect the power supply.
 These typically include spring-loaded switches, solenoid, hydraulic, and pneumatic switches.
-It basically opens or closes the contacts of the circuit breaker.
+Its function is to open or close the contacts of the circuit breaker.

 #3 Electrical contacts

 The function of contacts is to pass the current through the circuit breaker when they are closed.
-Generally, a circuit breaker has two electrical contacts, which are a static contact and a temporary contact.
+Generally, a circuit breaker has two electrical contacts: a static contact and a temporary contact.

 #4 Arc Extinguisher